huangyisan/wechat_notification_resource/README.md

 ### `in`: Not support
 ### `out`: Sends a message to WeChat.

-Send a message to Slack, with the configured parameters.
+Send a message to Wechat, with the configured parameters.

 #### Parameters